 In 1999 ERO published its report: The Achievement of Boys.
 This noted that girls outperformed boys against most measures of school achievement.
 For instance, it provided evidence, for instance that the school certificate grade distribution, and the distribution of B grades or better, (moderately) favoured girls.

 Percentage of School Certificate results at B or better by ethnicity

 This report noted that there was evidence that boys and girls learn and respond in different ways, and achieve best with different styles.
-The report suggested that teachers needed to be knowledgeable about differences in the preferred learning styles and behaviour of boys and girls, and to be able to adopt a range of teaching strategies to help accomodate the differences.
+The report suggested that teachers needed to be knowledgeable about differences in the preferred learning styles and behaviour of boys and girls, and to be able to adopt a range of teaching strategies to help accommodate the differences.
 This could have included grouping boys and girls differently for different activities.

-The report also noted that schools needed to collect and examine achievement information to assess where boys were not achieveing as well as they could and use this information to review their policies and programmes to ensure that the strengths of boys were sufficiently channelled and developed.
+The report also noted that schools needed to collect and examine achievement information to assess where boys were not achieving as well as they could and use this information to review their policies and programmes to ensure that the strengths of boys were sufficiently channelled and developed.

 An analysis of ERO findings in a sample of 60 secondary schools found that girls' schools or coeducational schools performed better than boys' schools against a wide range of indicators, including curriculum delivery and the quality of the school's physical and emotional environment.

 ERO's findings indicated that in 1999 many boys-only schools provided an education with a strong emphasis on tradition, examination results and sporting success.
 This type of education, while successful for some, did not necessarily meet the needs of all students, In contrast, girls-only schools and coeducational schools tended to adopt a wider range of teaching styles that catered more successfully for individual differences.